motinxyz/mern-auth/codebase_explanations.md

     *   The `registerSchema` is a `zod` object schema that defines the expected structure and constraints for the request `body`.
     *   It specifies that `name`, `email`, and `password` are required strings.
     *   `name` and `password` have minimum length requirements (`VALIDATION_RULES.NAME.MIN_LENGTH`, `VALIDATION_RULES.PASSWORD.MIN_LENGTH` from `@auth/utils`).
-    *   `email` must be a valid email format.
+    *   `email` must be a valid email format, validated using a centralized `EMAIL_REGEX` from `@auth/utils`.
-    *   Error messages for these validations are defined as translation keys (e.g., `"validation:name.required"`), allowing for internationalization of validation feedback.
+    *   Error messages for these validations are defined as translation keys following the `namespace:field.issue` pattern (e.g., `"validation:name.required"`), allowing for internationalization of validation feedback.
 *   **`validate` Middleware (`packages/core/src/middleware/validate.js`):**
     *   This generic middleware takes a `zod` schema as an argument.
     *   It attempts to parse `req.body`, `req.query`, and `req.params` against the provided schema using `schema.parseAsync()`.